dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 }
 ```

-Now we can update the `render` method to include some workers.
-Add the following to the top of the `render` method:
+{% instruction 'Now update the `render` method to include some workers.
+Add the following to the top of the `render` method:' %}

 ```ts
 		const workers: DNode[] = [